Oracle UPDATE

 Code language: SQL (Structured Query Language) (sql)

-Oracle UPDATE examples
+Oracle UPDATE examples #

 Let’s create a new table with some sample data for the demonstration.

-First, the following CREATE TABLE statement creates a new table named parts:
+First, create a new table named parts:

 CREATE TABLE parts (